WanderFeliz/hello-word/README.md

 # hello-word
 Practicing
-This is part of my training to improve my skills programing
+This is part of my training to improve my skills programing.